-The Community Computing Centre on the Library's Lower Level is our technology hub.
+The Community Computing Centre on the Library's lower floor is our technology hub.

-With your Library card, you can use computers for a total 3 hours per day (individual sessions are limited to one hour when others are waiting.)
-If you are a visitor for the day, we are happy to give you a guest pass.
+With your Library card, you can access a public computer for up to three hours per day (individual sessions are limited to one hour when others are waiting.)
+Guest passes are available for visitors.

 Equipment & Software

-The two large monitors in the Group Study Booths have collaborative computing functionality.
+The Group Study Booths have collaborative computing functionality.
 Each booth accommodates a group of up to 6 people.
-Plug your laptops or tablets into the monitors to:
+Plug your laptop or tablet into the monitors to:

 - Share multiple screens of information from different sources, such as web pages, documents, sound and video clips